 Common Companion Plantings:

-There are tons of great companion planting tricks you can use in your garden – and plenty of plants that shouldn’t be planted next to one another.
-Check out our helpful guides, and scroll down for a full list of companion plant ideas.
+There are tons of great companion planting tricks you can use in your garden (scroll down for our complete list of guides) – and plenty of plants that shouldn’t be planted next to one another.

-- Mycelium Guide (Mycelium are kind of like root structures for mushrooms, and they help deliver nutrients and minerals from the soil to your plants).
+Other types of “smart planting” pairs to consider include using Mycelium (Mycelium are kind of like root structures for mushrooms, and they help deliver nutrients and minerals from the soil to your plants).

 Marigolds are a double-barrelled attack on annoying aphids.
 For one thing, they don’t seem to like the smell.
 For another, marigold flowers attract hoverflies.
 Hoverfly larvae eat aphids.